 News media and public shared reality.
-Fake news, incomplete news, alternative facts, strategic inference, kompromat, agnotology.
-Basic media literacy.
-As seen in elections, fostered by news media.
+Fake news, incomplete news, alternative facts, strategic inference, kompromat, agnotology, facebooking to a molecular level.
+Basic media literacy and whether it helps.
+As seen in elections, and provocateur twitter bots.

 And, given that society is complex and counter intuitive even if we are doing simple analysis of correlation, how about more complex causation, such as feedback loops?
 Nicky Case has a diagrammatic account of how “systems journalism” might work.